microsoft/Windows-Machine-Learning/README.md

 # Windows ML

 Welcome to the Windows ML repo!
-Windows ML allows you to use trained machine learning models in your Windows apps (C# and C++).
+Windows ML allows you to use trained machine learning models in your Windows apps (C#, C++, Javascript).
 The Windows ML inference engine evaluates trained models locally on Windows devices.
 Hardware optimizations for CPU and GPU additionally enable high performance for quick evaluation results.

-In this repo, you will find sample apps that demonstrate how to use Windows ML to build machine learning applications for Windows 10.
+In this repo, you will find sample apps that demonstrate how to use Windows ML to build machine learning applications, and tools that help verify models and troubleshoot issues during development on Windows 10.

 For additional information on Windows ML, including step-by-step tutorials and how-to guides, please visit the [Windows ML documentation](https://docs.microsoft.com/en-us/windows/ai/).